josefs/meta-paper/paper.md

 \TODO{Compare to programming in repa}
 \TODO{Mandelbrot as an example}

+\TODO{Explain that there are two types of arrays, Pull and Push}
 \TODO{Make sure to point out the Expr type and the class Computable}
 \TODO{Also mention the use of Template Haskell}

+## Contract towards the programmer

+The library meta-repa comes with a set of guarantees towards the programmer.
+These contracts helps the programmer understand the efficiency of a particular program.
+They also how precisely when a programmer can introduce abstraction without losing any performance.

+* All types are monomorphised and unboxed.

+  The programmer is free to write polymorphic and overloaded code.
+But once the final Haskell code is generated, all types will be monomorphic and unboxed.

+* Every function is inlined by default. \TODO{Explain more, and how to prevent inlining}

+* Operations on arrays are fused automatically. \TODO{Explain the situation with Pull and Push arrays}

+* Common subexpression elimination and code motion are applied extensively on the program.

+  GHC already does these optimizations to some extent but because of the domain specific nature of our library, we can apply these optimizations more extensively than GHC.

+These guarantees and optimizations are possible and practical because we are working with a limited domain specific language.
+When compiling a general purpose language, many program optimizations often turn out to be pessimizations for certain classes of programs.
+By constructing a smaller language we've made the problem of optimizing programs much easier.

+In the next sections we will describe how our implementation achieves these guarantees.
+Many of them come for free, as a side effect of how we're representing programs.

 # Implementation of meta-repa
 \label{sec:impl}